brainstorm/carvey_board/README.md

 <img src='img/kicad_screenshot.png' height=320/>
 </p>

 If there's enough interest in getting those boards made by a fab I can setup a tindie run perhaps?
-File an issue if so to gauge interest ;)
+File an issue if so to gauge interest, otherwise, this is open hardware, download the Gerbers and have fun! ;)